-NOTE 3 - CASH AND CASH EQUIVALENTS
+NOTE 5 - - CASH AND CASH EQUIVALENTS

 For purposes of the consolidated statements of cash flows, the Company considers all highly liquid debt instruments purchased with a maturity date of three months or less to be cash equivalents.
-At September 30, 2004 and December 31, 2003, cash equivalents consisted of bank commercial paper totaling approximately \$4.0 million and \$0, respectively.
+At March 31, 2005, the Company did not have any purchased debt instruments.
+At December 31, 2004, cash equivalents consisted of bank investments totaling approximately \$2.6 million.

-NOTE 4 - RESEARCH AND DEVELOPMENT
+NOTE 6 - RESEARCH AND DEVELOPMENT

 Research and development expenses consist of direct costs and indirect costs.
 Direct research and development costs include salaries and related research costs of research and development personnel, and the costs of consultants, facilities, materials and supplies associated with research and development projects as well as various laboratory studies.
 Indirect research and development costs include depreciation and other indirect overhead expenses.
 The Company considers that regulatory and other uncertainties inherent in the research and development of new products preclude it from capitalizing such costs.
 This includes up-front and milestone payments made to third parties in connection with research and development collaborations.
-The Company had no research and development commitments with third parties at September 30, 2004 or December 31, 2003.
+The Company had \$202,000 of research and development commitments with third parties at March 31, 2005.
+The Company had no research and development commitments with third parties at December 31, 2004.

-NOTE 5 - INCOME TAXES
+NOTE 7 - INCOME TAXES

-The Company has net operating loss carryforwards aggregating in excess of \$100 million expiring during the years 2011 through 2024.
+The Company has net operating loss carryforwards aggregating approximately \$129.7 million expiring during the years 2009 through 2024.
 The tax loss carryforwards of the Company and its subsidiaries may be subject to limitation by Section 382 of the Internal Revenue Code with respect to the amount utilizable each year.
 This limitation reduces the Company's ability to utilize net operating loss carryforwards each year.
 The amount of the limitation has not been quantified by the Company.

 The Financial Accounting Standards Board Statement "Accounting for Income Taxes" ("SFAS 109") requires a valuation allowance against deferred tax assets if, based on the weight of available evidence, it is more likely than not that some or all of the deferred tax assets may not be realized.
-At September 30, 2004, a valuation allowance equal to 100% of the deferred tax assets was used and primarily pertains to uncertainties with respect to future utilization of net operating loss carryforwards.
+At March 31, 2005, a valuation allowance equal to 100% of the deferred tax assets was used and primarily pertains to uncertainties with respect to future utilization of net operating loss carryforwards.

-NOTE 6 - STOCK-BASED COMPENSATION
+NOTE 8 - STOCK-BASED COMPENSATION

-The Company accounts for stock-based compensation using the intrinsic value method in accordance with Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees," and related Interpretations ("APB No. 25") and has adopted the disclosure provisions of Statement of Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation --Transition and Disclosure, an amendment of FASB Statement No. 123."
+The Company accounts for stock-based compensation using the intrinsic value method in accordance with Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees," and related Interpretations ("APB No. 25") and has adopted the disclosure provisions of Statement of Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation -- Transition and Disclosure, an amendment of FASB Statement No. 123."
 Under APB No. 25, when the exercise price of the Company's employee stock options equals or exceeds the market price of the underlying stock on the date of grant, no compensation expense is recognized.

-The following table illustrates the effect on net loss and loss per share had the Company applied the fair value recognition provisions of Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation," to stock-based employee compensation (in thousands, except per share data):
+The following table illustrates the effect on net loss and loss per share had the Company applied the fair value recognition provisions of Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation," to stock-based employee compensation.